MarkWarneke/markwarneke.github.io/_posts/2019-08-15-static-code-analysis-for-infrastructure-as-code.md

 If changes to the ARM template happen we can still ensure our requirements are met if all tests are passed.
 The output of these testes are written in a way that it is human readable and can be interpreted by non-technical people.

-Having the validation in place allows us to trust that the specified requirements are met at development time.
+Having this kind of validation in place, we can ensure the specified requirements are configured and in place at development time.
-To validate that the requirements are implemented we should ensure that our [**Acceptance Tests**](./2019-08-15-acceptance-test-infrastructure-as-code) are green too.
+To validate that the requirements are deployed and correctly configured we should write [**Acceptance Tests**](./2019-08-15-acceptance-test-infrastructure-as-code).
+These tests should be triggered after the deployment of the actual resource.
+Acceptance Tests follow the same procedure but will assert on the object returned from the Azure Resource Manager.

 ### VDC implementation

-See VDC code blocks [module.tests.ps1](https://github.com/Azure/vdc/blob/vnext/Modules/SQLDatabase/2.0/Tests/module.tests.ps1).
+See VDC code blocks [module.tests.ps1](https://github.com/Azure/vdc/blob/vnext/Modules/SQLDatabase/2.0/Tests/module.tests.ps1) for the full implementation of the engine.

-The assertion checks if the converted JSON has expected properties.
+VDC module tests asserts that the converted JSON has expected properties in place.
-The basic [Azure Resource Manager template schema](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-tutorial-create-encrypted-storage-accounts#understand-the-schema) schema accepts `$schema`, `contentVersion`, `parameters`, `variables`, `resources` and `outputs` as top level properties.
+The basic [Azure Resource Manager template schema](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-tutorial-create-encrypted-storage-accounts#understand-the-schema) describes `$schema`, `contentVersion`, `parameters`, `variables`, `resources` and `outputs` as top level properties.

+Here is the basic schema as an example.

 ```json
 // azuredeploy.json